 - Annual cybersecurity reports, audit trails, and certifications

 In a March 2019 addition to the NYDFS Cybersecurity Regulation, new rules were created for financial institutions that use third-party services to collect and manage sensitive data.
 The rules require thorough risk evaluation, regular security assessments, and process documentation of all third-party services.

 FormAssembly is an all-in-one online form builder and data collection platform that helps organizations in all industries collect and manage their data more effectively.
 With our drag-and-drop form builder, high standards of security and compliance, and robust integrations, we make it easy to securely collect the data you need to succeed.

-Our Compliance Cloud plan offers compliance with GLBA, NYDFS, and PCI DSS standards, making it perfect for organizations that collect and manage sensitive financial information.
+Our Enterprise plan offers compliance with GLBA, NYDFS, and PCI DSS standards, making it perfect for organizations that collect and manage sensitive financial information.
 Dive deeper into data security and privacy regulations we offer with our GLBA Compliance Checklist.